The use of dragon fruit foliage as natural coagulant for treatment of palm oil mill effluent (POME)

 In coagulation-flocculation process, inorganics and chemical coagulants have been prolonged used which cause detrimental effects not only to the environment, but also human health and well-being.
 This study has proposed natural coagulant from plant-based origin, ie dragon fruit or hylocereus undatus foliage to replace those hazardous chemical coagulants to treat POME.
 The performance of this coagulant is investigated in terms of its optimum operating conditions (ie pH and dosage) so as to achieve the optimum percentage removals for COD, SS and Turbidity.
 The results show that the performance of this coagulant is comparable to other types of natural coagulants and it is potential to be used at preliminary treatment stage prior to the secondary treatment.

 This type of natural coagulant is originated from dragon fruit plant which is proven to be biodegradable.
 As such, chemical sludge usually generated by chemical coagulants would be reduced, if not avoided.
 On top of that, the dragon fruit foliages are considered as agricultural wastes and are abundantly available as well as very cheap compared to the commercial chemical coagulants.

-The following have contributed to this page: Associate Professor Dr Ayub Md Som
+The following have contributed to this page: Professor Dr Ayub Md Som